About Us

 UVHS has worked to create a compassionate and humane community with innovative and leading edge strategies and has received national recognition from American Humane, the American Society for the Prevention of Cruelty to Animals, and the Humane Society of the United States.
 UVHS is proud to be at the forefront of a growing movement in animal welfare by serving our communities through care and resources for companion animals and families.

-Our Policies
+Our Philosophies

-Euthanasia Policy
+Euthanasia Philosophy

 At the Upper Valley Humane Society, we seek to meet every pet in their place and time of need.
 While we recognize the need for humane euthanasia in extreme cases, we treat this philosophy with a high level of respect.
 Each pet comes with their own unique set of circumstances and these circumstances combined with their response to a shelter environment can drive our individualized compassion-filled approach to our time with them.